 Ex: WSCC 01619-P-2-56100 Rev. 1/12

-A non-discrimination disclaimer, Tennessee Board of Regents and SACS statements are also printed on all appropriate external publications.
+A non-discrimination disclaimer, Tennessee Board of Regents and SACSCOC statements are also printed on all appropriate external publications.

 Walters State is one of 46 institutions in the Tennessee Board of Regents system, the sixth largest system of higher education in the nation.
 The Tennessee Board of Regents is the governing board for this system which is comprised of six universities, 13 community colleges, and 27 area technology centers, providing programs in 90 of Tennessee's 95 counties to more than 200,000 students.

-Walters State Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097: telephone number 404-679-4501) to award Associate of Arts, Associate of Science, Associate of Science in Teaching and Associate of Applied Science degrees.
-SACS should be contacted regarding only questions about the accreditation status of the institution, to file a third-party comment at the time of the institution's decennial review, or to file a complaint against the institution for alleged non-compliance with a standard or requirement.
-Normal inquiries about Walters State such as admission requirements, financial aid, educational programs, etc., should be addressed directly to the institution and not to SACS.
+Walters State Community College is accredited by the Southern Association of Colleges and Schools Commission on College (1866 Southern Lane, Decatur, Georgia 30033-4097: telephone number 404-679-4501) to award Associate of Arts, Associate of Fine Arts, Associate of Science, Associate of Science in Teaching and Associate of Applied Science degrees.
+SACSCOC should be contacted regarding only questions about the accreditation status of the institution, to file a third-party comment at the time of the institution's decennial review, or to file a complaint against the institution for alleged non-compliance with a standard or requirement.
+Normal inquiries about Walters State such as admission requirements, financial aid, educational programs, etc., should be addressed directly to the institution and not to SACSCOC.

 Walters State Community College does not discriminate against students, employees, or applicants for admission or employment on the basis of race, color, religion, creed, national origin, sex, sexual orientation, gender identity/expression, disability, age, status as a protected veteran, genetic information, or any other legally protected class with respect to all employment, programs and activities sponsored by Walters State.
 The following person has been designated to handle inquires regarding non-discrimination policies: Tammy Goode, Tammy.Goode@ws.edu, Walters State, 500 S. Davy Crockett Pkwy., Morristown, TN 37813-6899, 423-585-6845.